 by Bill Ahearn, PhD, BCBA-D, LABA Director of Research, NECC

 Despite the ardent beliefs of many people that autism has a solely environmental cause such as vaccines, it has long been known that there is strong scientific evidence that autism has genetic origins.
 Early studies of twins suggested this may be the case and, more recently, Tick and colleagues (2016) conducted a meta-analysis of published research involving twins and estimated heritability (i.e., how well differences in people’s genes account for differences in their traits) of autism to be in the range of 64% to 91%.
+Read this entire article by NECC to learn more information.

 Though there are some known environmental origins of autism, such as pregnant mothers contracting rubella having a much higher probability of their child receiving a diagnosis of autism, environmental variables may play a fairly small role in the population etiology of the disorder.
 However, environmental variables have received much more attention than genetic variables.